-When the FOV is measured in degrees, like on manufacturer’s lens specs, they’re referring to the angular field of view in the horizontal dimension – from the right to the left edge of the frame.
-Vertical FOV is measured from the top to bottom.
+When the FOV is measured in degrees, like on the manufacturer’s lens specs, they’re referring to the angular field of view in the horizontal dimension – from the right to the left edge of the frame.
+Vertical FOV is measured from the top to the bottom.
 Diagonal FOV is measured from corner to opposite corner.

 (Most of the time horizontal FOV is all we need to know.
 The exception is the example given above where you need to shoot in a very confined area.
 In that case, you may need to know your field of view exactly.)

 Using the image above and the magic of trigonometry, we can calculate the overall field of view with the equation below: